Module Configuration#

 Supported Targets#

-The supported-targets field declares which backends this module is intended to support.
+The supported_targets field declares which backends this module is intended to support.

-Unlike preferred-target, it does not choose a default target for commands.
+Unlike preferred_target, it does not choose a default target for commands.
 Use it to record

 the module's compatibility surface in metadata.

-supported-targets uses a compact target-set syntax:
+supported_targets uses a compact target-set syntax:

 jsfor a single backend+js+wasm-gcfor an explicit set of backends+all-jsfor all backends exceptjs